c4ss1uslab/digitalgarden/src/site/notes/digital garden/c4ss1us.lab digital garden.md

 ![research overview 1.png|700](/img/user/research%20overview%201.png)
 (*clickable soon!* *for now, you'll find an index below.*)

+the goal of my research was to map, understand and curate multiple cohesive approaches and possibilities to answer the question:

+> **how can we address the spiritual/psychological, ecological, economic, political and educational crises we're going through and create the more beautiful world our hearts know is possible?**

-present pathways to address the metacrisis and enable new lifestyles/ways of being.
+by sharing this, my aim is to present what i found as viable pathways to address the metacrisis and enable new, more regenerative lifestyles/ways of being.

-my research intends to address the inquiries:
+other inquiries i intend to address:

 > **1) how can we create art, technology and games in service of consciousness development and ecosystems regeneration?**